aumatap/aumakallio/_posts/2024-11-03-elections.md

 # Weak social media presence

-The democrat’s failure to provide emotionally engaging alternative is painfully evident when we compare the candidates feeds in X.com.
-As of today, on 3rd of November, most of the Harris’ posts contain the words “Donald Trump”.
+The democrat’s failure to provide emotionally engaging alternative is painfully evident when we compare the candidates feeds in X. As of today, on 3rd of November, most of the Harris’ posts contain the words “Donald Trump”.
 This is bad advertisting.

 Have you seen Apple market it’s products by referencing Samsung?
 No, you have not and the reason is clear: if you have a superior product and superior brand, mentioning your competitors only weakens you.
 If you have something far better than the competitors, why would you give them free advertising?
 By acknowledging them you only end up lifting them up.
 By not acknowledging them you demonstrate that they are so insignificant that you don’t even think about them.

-So what on earth is Kamala Harris’s campaign doing here?
+So what on earth is Kamala Harris´ campaign doing here?
 Why is he talking about Donald Trump instead of the better future she can lead her voters to?

 # Sticking with Joe Biden